jqnatividad/qsv/docs/whirlwind_tour.md

 qsv stats wcp.csv --everything | qsv table
 ```

-Which cuts it down to 1.95 seconds!
+Which cuts it down to 1.95 seconds - 1.65x faster!
 (And creating the index took 0.27 seconds.
 What about the first `stats` without `--everything`?
 From 1.3 seconds to 0.16 seconds with an index - 8.25x faster!)

 Notably, the same type of "statistics" command in another